mksystemsit/ctf-cheat-sheet/README.md

 Use this especially for Gmail accounts, as the tool will return the Google account details for that address.
 This also works for Google Workspace (G Suite) addresses.

+Also check out [OH SHINT!](https://ohshint.gitbook.io) for more OSINT resources.

 ## Reverse Engineering and Binary Exploitation

 ### Tools